BernieCr/open-in-intellij/README.md

 ## Troubleshooting
 If the links don't open in your IDE, try one or more of the following steps:
 <br/>
+- Restart Chrome and your IntelliJ IDE.
+It never hurts to turn things off and on again.

+- Read the debug messages: Make sure the Devtools are undocked into a separate window (open the three-dot Chrome Devtools settings menu and select the first icon from "Dock side").
+Then inspect the current DevTools window by pressing Ctrl+Shift+I (Windows) or Option+Command+I (Mac).
+Yes, you can actually inspect the DevTools window itself.
+Switch to the console tab, there will be debug messages from this extension like 'Open In IntelliJ - received open resource event'.
+This may help with your troubleshooting process.

-- Go into your WebStorm/PHPStorm Settings -> Build,Execution,Deployment -> Debugger -> Built-In Server and check  *Allow unsigned requests*.
+- Go to your IntelliJ/WebStorm/PHPStorm Settings -> Build,Execution,Deployment -> Debugger -> Built-In Server and check  *Allow unsigned requests*.

 - With your IntelliJ IDE open, open the following URL in Chrome: http://localhost:63342/ - if you get a 404 Not Found page that means the IntelliJ API is working. <br/>
 	Otherwise check the Port in IntelliJ Settings -> Build,Execution,Deployment -> Debugger -> Port.
 If the port is not 63342 go to your Chrome preferences -> Extensions -> Open In IntelliJ -> Options and adjust the URL under *Built-in Webserver URL*.